-These guidelines (the "Guidelines") apply to any use by companies and organisations ("Company") of Trustpilot's products and services, including Trustpilot's websites, for example trustpilot.com, trustpilot.co.uk and similar (our "Website").
+These guidelines (the "Guidelines") apply to any use by companies and organisations ("Company") of Trustpilot's products and services, including Trustpilot's websites, such as uk.trustpilot.com, dk.trustpilot.com and similar (our "Website").

 Use of our Website by users is governed by Trustpilot's User Guidelines.
-Find them here: legal.trustpilot.com/user-guidelines.
+Find them here.

 A user ("User") is someone who:

-(These are collectively referred to as "Service Experience" in the following.)
+(These are collectively referred to as "Service Experiences" in the following.)

-When the Company sends invitations to its Users inviting them to review the Company on Trustpilot, the Company must observe the following rules.
+When the Company sends invitations to its Users inviting them to review the Company or a product on Trustpilot, the Company must observe the following rules.
 The rules apply regardless of whether review invitations are sent via the Company's own system or through our review invitation services:

 1.1 The Company must ensure that Users are invited equally and identically to submit reviews about their experience with the Company.

 1.2 The Company may not selectively invite Users to submit reviews; as a general rule, the Company must invite all or none of its Users.
 If the Company wishes to deviate from the principle of all or none, the Company must ensure that the Users who are invited to submit reviews are selected in an objective, unbiased manner.
 For example, this could mean inviting every third User.

 1.3 The language in the review invitation must be neutral, unbiased and independent of whether the User is expected to have had a positive or negative experience with the Company.
 It must not include any attempts to (i) influence the User to review the Company in a positive or negative manner, (ii) attract specific types of Users, or (iii) otherwise artificially achieve an outcome desired by the Company.